 We strive to provide property information in a clean and interactive way that is intuitive to use while increasing the sense of ownership and power a citizen has in their city.
 Hopefully WDWOT helps prevent the accidental and unnecessary loss of properties to tax foreclosure and auction, and helps connect you with otherwise invisible opportunities for enlightenment, investment, charity, and support.

-It's free to look up information and comment on WDWOT, but we encourage you to become an annual member for $25 plus an optional tip of your choosing.
+It's free to look up information and comment on WDWOT, but we encourage you to become an annual member for $25.
 Memberships and tips allow us to run and develop the service, and they also give you access to additional site features.

 We're constantly developing things and looking for feedback on not only how to improve the site, but how to work with governments, businesses, neighborhood groups, and nonprofits.
 Our feedback page is at whydontweownthis.com/topics/feedback.